kojamori/PartMenuAPI/README.md

 }
 ```

-- A small Harmony postfix on `Part.DrawPartStats` which collects implementors and calls `Draw(allParts, drawer, settings)` on components attached to the current `Part` instance.
+- A small Harmony postfix on `Part.DrawPartStats` which collects implementors and calls `Draw(allParts[0], allParts, drawer, settings)` on components attached to the current `Part` instance.

+PS: `allParts[0]` is passed as the `representative` parameter for convenience and to replicate the game's default behaviour, as in the build menu the default behaviour is to show the first selected part as a representative for all others, for example when opening the part stats menu on the right side of the screen.

 Installation